RedisGrafana/RedisGrafana/docs/quickstart.md

 ## Architecture

-The Redis plug-ins for Grafana build an Ecosystem of custom panels and application pages on top of Redis Data Source.
+The Redis plug-ins for Grafana ecosystem buid on top of Redis Data Source.

 ![Architecture](/images/redis-plugins-arch.png)